Analyzing non-equilibrium quantum states through snapshots with artificial neural networks

-While we have only compared two extremal disorder strengths in the long-time limit, the full dynamics of the system contains much more information.
+While we have only compared two extremal disorder strengths in the long-time limit, the full dynamics of the system contain much more information.
 We proceed by analyzing the time- and disorder-strength dependence of the system after the global quench. \\ \\ \emph{Learning thermalization.--} We now investigate the system's approach to thermal equilibrium by comparing each time step to a thermal state of the same Hamiltonian.
 The performance of the network in distinguishing dynamics from equilibrium can then be used as a probe of thermalization. \\ In order to compare the time evolved state to thermal equilibrium, all conserved quantities of the model should be considered~\cite{rigol_thermalization_2008}.
-The energy density of the initial state can be matched by choosing the temperature of the thermal state accordingly.
+In our experiment, both the energy density and the particle number are conserved during the many-body evolution.
+The energy density of the initial state is matched by choosing the temperature of the thermal state accordingly.